LanYang430/MD_water/README.md

    conda activate dmff
     ```

-   Then, refer to the "Quick Setup and Test" section at [https://github.com/i-pi/i-pi#readme](https://github.com/i-pi/i-pi#readme) for instructions on installing and testing i-PI.
+   Then, refer to the "Quick Setup and Test" section at [i-PI](https://github.com/i-pi/i-pi#readme) for instructions on installing and testing i-PI.

+3. Install EANN

+   To install the software, please refer to the [EANN manumal_2020_7_29.pdf](https://github.com/Humourist/MD_water/blob/main/EANN manumal_2020_7_29.pdf) file located in the folder.

-## Initiate Simulations
+## MD Inputs

-​       We achieve MD simulation by interfaced hybrid force field with i-PI.
-The hybrid force field calculates energy and forces based on atomic coordinates, which are then passed to i-PI. i-PI updates the system structure based on positions and forces, and returns the new position information to the force field for further calculations.
-The parameters for molecular dynamics, such as time step, simulation time scale, temperature, and output, are specified in `input.xml`.
+​       We run the MD simulation by interfacing the hybrid H2O force field with i-PI. i-PI uses a server-client system: the server is i-PI itself, which is a master process in charge of propagating dynamics.
+And the server gather information from client processes, which are typically energy and force calculators.
+The server updates the system structure, and returns the new position information to the force field calculation clients.
+The client listen to the server for atomic positions, then compute the forces and energy, and return it to the server.
+The server and the clients communicate with each other through UNIX sockets, which are a special type of file in the filesystem.

+The parameters for molecular dynamics, such as time step, simulation time scale, temperature, and output options, are specified in `input.xml`, which is the input file for the server process.

 An example of `input.xml` is shown below, where the stride for output trajectory is defined: